Gain a foundation in health services administration with specialized areas of expertise.

 2. Application to Rehabilitation and Health Services Department

 Students must also apply to the department.
-Items you will need for this step include:
+Students can work on application steps 1 & 2 at the same time.
+Items you will need for step 2 to apply to the department include:

 Your Self-Statement should be a double-spaced, typed essay outlining your academic interests, career goals, and how the program meets your needs.
-The statement and your resume will both need to be emailed to: firstname.lastname@example.org.
+The statement will need to be emailed to: firstname.lastname@example.org.

-Two professional letters are required from current or past employers, or community leaders, and should be submitted on appropriate letterhead with a signature.
-These letters should be emailed by your recommenders to: email@example.com.
+One professional letter is required from current or past employer, professor, or community leader, and should be submitted on appropriate letterhead with a signature.
+The letter should be emailed by your recommender to: email@example.com.

-3. Interview with the Health Services Administration Program Coordinator
+3. Interview with the Health Services Administration Faculty

-Once the department has received all of your application materials, qualified applicants will be contacted to set-up an admissions interview.
+Once the department has received all of your application materials, qualified applicants may be contacted to set-up an admissions interview.
 Interviews will either be conducted over the phone or through Zoom.
-This program is offered entirely online or you can take some on-campus courses at the Frisco campus.
+This program is offered online and in-person.

-If you have questions about the application process, please contact Nicole Brown at Nicole.Brown@unt.edu.
+If you have questions about the application process, please contact Azzama Alia at Azzama.Alia@unt.edu.

 Graduate students are advised by department faculty.
-Program Coordinator Dr. Liam O’Neill can help connect you with potential faculty advisors based on your unique interests.
+Program Coordinator Dr. Gayle Prybutok can help connect you with potential faculty advisors based on your unique interests.